justinleveck/network-connect/README.md

 # Juniper Network Connect

-A bash / applescript to automatically connect a VPN via Juniper's Network Connect client.
+A bash / applescript to automatically connect to a VPN via Juniper's Network Connect client.

 ## Installation: